Convergence analysis of a proximal-type algorithm for DC programs with applications to variable selection: Abstract

-We consider the minimization problems of the form $P(\varphi, g, h)$: $\min\{f(x) = \varphi(x) + g(x) - h(x): x \in \Bbb R^n\}$, where $\varphi$ is a differentiable function and $g$, $h$ are convex functions, and introduce iterative methods to finding a critical point of $f$ when $f$ is differentiable.
+where $\varphi$ is a differentiable function and $g,$ $h$ are convex functions, and introduce iterative methods to finding a critical point of $f$ when $f$ is differentiable.
 We show that the point computed by proximal point algorithm at each iteration can be used to determine a descent direction for the objective function at this point.
 This algorithm can be considered as a combination of proximal point algorithm together with a linesearch step that uses this descent direction.
-We also study convergence results of these algorithms and the inertial proximal methods proposed by P.E.
-Maing$\acute{e}$ {\it et.al.} \cite{MM} under the main assumption that the objective function satisfies the Kurdika-{\L}ojasiewicz property.
+We also study convergence results of these algorithms and the inertial proximal methods proposed by Maing$\acute{e}$ and Moudafi (SIAM J. Optim. {\bf 19}(2008), 397--413) under the main assumption that the objective function satisfies the Kurdika--{\L}ojasiewicz property.
+The proposed algrithm is then applied to solve the variable selection problem in linear regression.